iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 9.7
+- Adjusted Notifications to clear after joining a party.
+- Fixed an issue with SP2 recast

 Verison 9.6.1
 - Adjusted Runes to clear when gaining "SJ Restricted" buff.
 - Fixed movementspeed/refresh sets not equipping when idle in DPS Mode.